Skip to main content

 • How to use the resources that may help with providing services to people with disabilities

-• What to do if a person with a disability is having difficulty in accessing The Windsor Women Working With Immigrant Women’s services
+• What to do if a person with a disability is having difficulty accessing The W5’s services

 Staff will also be trained when changes are made to the accessible customer service plan.